-“I way I feel I want to leave here in a box.”
+“I way I feel I’d rather leave here in a box.”

 “I’m going out for a walk, Mum.”

-I walk to Upton village, uphill to St Mary’s Church.
+I walk to Upton village, uphill to St Mary’s Church, which I used to attend as a teenager.
 The weather has turned quite mild and I’m in no great rush to get back.